 3> consider the NDI to have been toggled regardless of the value of the NDI.

+2> if this is the first downlink assignment after initial transmission for CG-SDT with CCCH message as in clause 5.4.1:

+3> stop the cg-SDT-RetransmissionTimer for the corresponding HARQ process for initial transmission with CCCH message.

 2> indicate the presence of a downlink assignment and deliver the associated HARQ information to the HARQ entity.

 1> else if a downlink assignment for this PDCCH occasion has been received for this Serving Cell on the PDCCH for the MAC entity's CS-RNTI: